 Find out about the different routes to your Air Transport Pilots’ Licence (ATPL).
 The two main routes are called Integrated and Modular.
 The first is a full-time course of study, generally lasting around 15-18 months.
 This takes a student from complete beginner to a position where they are ready to take up a role as a commercial pilot.
 In contrast, the Modular route can be done at the student’s own pace, module by module, as time and money allow.
 What’s more, in most cases the cost is substantially less than Integrated, as you can train in ‘blocks’, allowing the cost to be spread over a longer period, even allowing you to return to work between modules.
 Both routes will give you the same licence, so make sure to research which route would be best for your career goals and situation.

-Also, be aware that, in the current climate with few airlines offering sponsored schemes, becoming a commercial pilot is a huge financial commitment and is also very competitive.
+Also be aware that in the current climate with few airlines offering sponsored schemes, becoming a commercial pilot is a huge financial commitment.
 Shop around a wide variety of training schools, consider all the different routes and finally, gain experience.

 And don’t be fooled by some of the myths such as, ‘I can’t be a professional pilot because I wear glasses.’
 Contrary to popular belief, you can fly commercial aircraft wearing glasses or contact lenses, as long as your vision is correctable to 20/20.
-Applicants for an ATPL licence must be at least 21 years old, and all medicals must be carried out by an approved Aeromedical Centre (AeMC).
-You can expect the medical examination to take up to four hours, and it examines your medical history, eyesight, general physical check, hearing, heart rhythm, lung function, as well as including blood and urine tests.
+All medicals must be carried out by an approved Aeromedical Centre (AeMC).
+You can expect the medical examination to take up to four hours.
+It examines your medical history, eyesight, general physical check, hearing, heart rhythm, lung function, as well as including blood and urine tests.